charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p5-try-trie-tree.md

 ## About the Five-Letter Words

 In Volume 4 Fascicle 0 of Donald Knuth's <u>Art of Computer Programming</u>,
+Knuth introduces a tool for exploring concepts in graph theory: the five-letter words.
+This is a collection of 5,757 five-letter words compiled by Knuth and useful in exploring ways of constructing efficient algorithms.

+The word list is large enough that an $O(N^2)$ algorithm will take a solid chunk of CPU time, so there's a definite incentive to think carefully about implementation.

 Knuth introduces a list of five-letter words, as well as associated exercises utilizing techniques from dynamic programming and graph theory, among other topics.

 We have covered this topic before in prior blog posts:

 - [Five Letter Words: Part 1: Getting Familiar With The List](https://charlesreid1.github.io/five-letter-words-part-1-getting-familiar-with-the-list.html)
 - [Five Letter Words: Part 2: More Five-Word Algorithms](https://charlesreid1.github.io/five-letter-words-part-2-more-five-word-algorithms.html)
 - [Five Letter Words: Part 3: Letter Coverage and Dynamic Programming](https://charlesreid1.github.io/five-letter-words-part-3-letter-coverage-and-dynamic-programming.html)

 and a recent addendum to Part 1:

 - [Five Letter Words: Part 4: Revisiting Diff by One](https://charlesreid1.github.io/five-letter-words-part-4-revisiting-diff-by-one.html)

 We continue our coverage in this blog post with a newer problem,